Skip navigation

 Our track record of success:

-• 2025: Thanks to HCFA-WA supporters who sent more than 3,000 messages to legislators this Session, six of our priority bills were passed into law, including a resolution endorsing universal health care principles and laws that improve healthcare access and affordability and ensure that medical debt will not impact credit scores or reports.
+• 2025: Thanks to HCFA-WA supporters who sent more than 3,000 messages to legislators during this Session, six of our priority bills were passed into law, including a resolution endorsing universal health care principles and laws that improve healthcare access and affordability and ensure that medical debt will not impact credit scores or reports.
 In the context of a significant reduction in the state budget, we also secured $514,000 for the UHCC, $1M to transition those who lose Medicaid coverage to coverage on the WA Health Benefit Exchange, and supported funding for a study to determine the effect of credit history on health insurance premiums.

 • 2024: We secured $490,000 in total funding for 3 studies to develop infrastructure and capacity, unify our healthcare system, and meet federal waiver requirements.
 And, five of our priority bills passed, thanks to the 871 Actions taken by our supporters!
 To learn more click here.